 Choose the health content that’s right for you, and get it delivered right in your inbox.

-Contributing Writer: Michael E. Dougherty, Florida Hospital Sports Concussion Program Coordinator
+Contributing Writer: Michael E. Dougherty, AdventHealth Sports Concussion Program Coordinator

 As defined by the Center for Disease Control (CDC), a concussion is a type of mild traumatic brain injury (MTBI) that results in disruption of normal brain function.
 This injury most often occurs from a bump, jolt, or shaking of the head through violent contact with the ground, an object or another individual.